Aidoku/Website/content/help/guides/getting-started.md

 ### TestFlight Installation

-1. Join the Aidoku [Discord](https://discord.com/invite/9U8cC5Zk3s) server.
+1. Join the Aidoku [Discord](https://discord.com/invite/9U8cC5Zk3s) server
 2. In the **#rules** channel, click the button labeled "**Send me Instructions**"
 3. Respond to the DM from the Aidoku bot by using the **/invite** command and providing your email
 4. Check your email for an email inviting you to the beta, and press "**View in Testflight**"